 Top Traeger Grills

-- Traeger Pro series – The “base” model of Traeger’s main grill lineup comes in two sizes and now includes WiFi connectivity.
+- Traeger Pro – The “base” model of Traeger’s main grill lineup comes in two sizes and now includes WiFi connectivity.
 Depending on size, the Pro sits between the Daniel Boone and Jim Bowie in price.

-- Traeger Timberline series – The largest and most expensive option comes with all the features of the Ironwood plus futuristic pellet sensing technology that lets you monitor your pellet levels on the app.
+- Traeger Timberline – The largest and most expensive option comes with all the features of the Ironwood plus futuristic pellet sensing technology that lets you monitor your pellet levels on the app.

 Other brands to consider

 If you still haven’t decided between a Traeger or Green Mountain Grills, you might find one of the many other manufacturers more suitable.

 If you want better searing options look at Camp Chef